 It is often said that binoculars are the best “first telescopes”.
 They really are simply two small telescopes side by side, with a little extra optics magic to make the eyepieces close enough so you can comfortably look through both scopes at the same time.
-Binoculars are easy and intuitive to us, unlike larger telescope that can be overly complicated and frustrating for beginners, were as binoculars produce a rightside-up image and provide a large viewing field which make it easy locate objects in the night sky, it also require no aligning, you can simply grab your favourite pair, head out side and point them to the stars.
-Binoculars are especially useful for seeing large craters on the Moon, the moons of Jupiter, the if you’re lucky enough the occasional comet.
-You find often than not it will be a pair of binoculars that you will grabbing first to scope out the night before grabbing your trusty telescope.
+Binoculars are easy and intuitive to us, unlike larger telescope that can be overly complicated and frustrating for beginners, were as binoculars produce a rightside-up image and provide a large viewing field which make it easy to locate objects in the night sky, it also requires no aligning, you can simply grab your favourite pair, head outside and point them to the stars.
+Binoculars are especially useful for seeing large craters on the Moon, the moons of Jupiter, then if you’re lucky enough the occasional comet!
+You find more often than not it will be a pair of binoculars that you will grabbing first to scope out the night before grabbing your trusty telescope.

-We complied a list of the best binoculars for stargazing Astronomy.
+We compiled a list of the best binoculars for stargazing Astronomy.

 Another sky master on the list and with good reason The Giant Celestron 15×70 Skymaster Binoculars offer, phenomenal performance at an incredible price.
 Designed for astronomical viewing, SkyMaster binoculars will not leave you disappointed with the quality they offer at the price.
 What is also fantastic about this Celestron binocular is its versatility as they can also be used for other uses, including bird watching and wildlife viewing or any other terrestrial use that requires long distance observation.